YvosOnTheHub/LabNetApp/README.md

 This repo was created to help you better understand the benefits you can get from Trident, for both the end-user & the admin teams.
 You will find several exercises, described in a step-by-step fashion, that you can use on the NetApp Lab-on-Demand  or on your own environment.

+With the introduction of Trident Protect in November 2024, extra scenarios have been added to see how you can protect stateful applications!

 <!-- ## A. Kubernetes v6 (with CSI) :new:  -->

 The section has been tested with the Lab-on-Demand Using [**Trident with Kubernetes Advanced v6.0**](https://labondemand.netapp.com/lab/tridentadvlab) which comes with Trident :trident: 24.02.0 already installed on Kubernetes 1.29.4.